typeworld/typeworld/Python/Lib/typeWorld/README.md

 Type: Bool<br />
 Required: False<br />
-<div id="class_Font_attribute_versions"></div>
+<div id="class-font-attribute-versions"></div>

 #### versions

-List of [Version](#user-content-class-Version) objects.
+List of [Version](#user-content-class-version) objects.
 These are font-specific versions; they may exist only for this font.
-You may define additional versions at the family object under [Family.versions](#user-content-class-Family-attribute-versions), which are then expected to be available for the entire family.
+You may define additional versions at the family object under [Family.versions](#user-content-class-family-attribute-versions), which are then expected to be available for the entire family.
 However, either the fonts or the font family *must* carry version information and the validator will complain when they don’t.

 Please also read the section on [versioning](#versioning) above.

-Type: List of [Version](#user-content-class-Version) objects<br />
+Type: List of [Version](#user-content-class-version) objects<br />
 Required: False<br />

 ## Methods

-<div id="class_Font_method_getDesigners"></div>
+<div id="class-font-method-getdesigners"></div>

 #### getDesigners()

-Returns a list of [Designer](#user-content-class-Designer) objects that this font references.
+Returns a list of [Designer](#user-content-class-designer) objects that this font references.
 These are the combination of family-level designers and font-level designers.
 The same logic as for versioning applies.
 Please read the section about [versioning](#versioning) above.

-<div id="class_Font_method_getVersions"></div>
+<div id="class-font-method-getversions"></div>

 #### getVersions()

-Returns list of [Version](#user-content-class-Version) objects.
+Returns list of [Version](#user-content-class-version) objects.

-This is the final list based on the version information in this font object as well as in its parent [Family](#user-content-class-Family) object.
+This is the final list based on the version information in this font object as well as in its parent [Family](#user-content-class-family) object.
 Please read the section about [versioning](#versioning) above.